You might have radiotherapy as part of your treatment for nasal and paranasal sinus cancer.

 Radiotherapy can relieve symptoms in advanced nasal cavity and paranasal sinus cancers.
 This is also called palliative radiotherapy.

 Your cancer may be causing difficulty in swallowing or breathing.
 Some nasal cavity and paranasal sinus cancers are close to the brain, so they can grow and put pressure on the brain.
 Radiotherapy can help to relieve this pressure.

 The treatment relieves symptoms by shrinking the cancer.
 The cancer may grow back, but it could take a while to do so.
 No one can say how long, but the radiotherapy could relieve your symptoms for some time.

-Radiotherapy can also help to relieve pain.
+Radiotherapy can also help to relieve pain and control any bleeding.
 To control symptoms, you are most likely to have a short course of treatment over a few days.